Kerry Buchan, Alumni Development Manager

 Cheryl works part-time providing communications for the University of Otago, Wellington.

-Antony and Rewa work together to ensure you receive the best support possible, however due to the large and complex nature of Health Sciences on Dunedin Campus, they have been assigned primary responsibility for particular schools and departments.
+Rewa and Trak work together to ensure you receive the best support possible, however due to the large and complex nature of Health Sciences on Dunedin Campus, they have been assigned primary responsibility for particular schools and departments.

 Rewa provides relevant, proactive and customised marketing advice and support to the Division of Health Science clients to help strengthen strategic and operational marketing objectives to support the strategic imperatives of the University.

 Rewa is the conjugate between the Division and the central Marketing Services team and can facilitate marketing services for web design, content, graphic design, video production and events.
 Rewa works collaboratively with the Communications team to support marketing activities.